Information privacy law: Philippines

+Sri Lanka

+In early 2022, Sri Lanka became the first country in South Asia to enact comprehensive data privacy legislation.
+The Personal Data Protection Act No. 9 of 2022, effective since March 19, 2022, applies to processing within Sri Lanka and extends extraterritorially to controllers or processors offering goods and services to individuals in Sri Lanka and/or monitoring their behavior in the country.

 Europe

 The right to data privacy is relatively heavily regulated and actively enforced in Europe.
 Article 8 of the European Convention on Human Rights (ECHR) provides a right to respect for one's "private and family life, his home and his correspondence", subject to certain restrictions.
 The European Court of Human Rights has given this article a very broad interpretation in its jurisprudence.
 According to the Court's case law the collection of information by officials of the state about an individual without their consent always falls within the scope of Article 8.
 Thus, gathering information for the official census, recording fingerprints and photographs in a police register, collecting medical data or details of personal expenditures, and implementing a system of personal identification has been judged to raise data privacy issues.
 What also falls under "privacy-sensitive data" under the GDPR is such information as racial or ethnic origin, political opinions, religious or philosophical beliefs and information regarding a person's sex life or sexual orientation.

 Any state interference with a person's privacy is only acceptable for the Court if three conditions are fulfilled: